 President of the Board

-Cardum currently serves as the President of the Board for the Total Health Institute and Executive Director of Heart and Soul, Inc. a consumer-run mental health services organization in San Mateo, CA.
+Cardum currently serves as the President of the Board for the Total Health Institute and former CEO of Heart and Soul, Inc. a consumer-run mental health services organization in San Mateo, CA.

 Cardum's dynamic leadership reaches into many areas of wellness and her compassionate influence spans the breadth of the Bay Area and beyond.